Pub Closures: What’s Behind the Decline of British Pubs?

 Since 2000, a quarter of pubs have closed in the UK, totalling more than 13,000 locations.
 Four out of five people have seen a pub close down within five miles of their home.

-Although the industry has been in decline for some years, recent evidence suggests the situation is growing critical for British publicans.
+Although the industry has declined for some years, recent evidence suggests the situation is growing critical for British publicans.

 What’s most concerning is that the majority of these closures have been small, independent pubs – larger chains have been able to consolidate their business around bigger bars.